highcharts-for-python/highcharts-core/docs/api/_class_structures.rst

   .. seealso::

-    For more details, please review the :doc:`API documentation <api>`, in particular the class inheritance diagram included for each documented class.
+    For more details, please review the :doc:`API documentation <../api>`, in particular the class inheritance diagram included for each documented class.